Movies About Depression May Help People Understand The Illness Better

 - Thoughts of hurting yourself or others

-Seemingly, every year, there are more and more episodes of those with mental disorders like depression who commit suicide or harm others.
-Whether this is due to their mental health condition or not is usually unclear, but it has been shown that many of those who do so are trying to deal with an undiagnosed or untreated mental illness.
+It seems that every year, the media shows more episodes of those living with mental disorders, such as depression, who commit suicide or harm others.
 Suicide is the second leading cause of death in young adults and adolescents, and depression is the leading cause of suicide.
 Therefore, it is essential that we get the word out about depression and other mental conditions.
-It is important to let people know how real and how common these illnesses are and that they are very treatable.
+It is important to let people know how real and how common these illnesses are, and most importantly that they are very treatable.

 - A major depressive disorder is the most common and is characterized by having at least five of the symptoms of depression.